RedesignedTop Seller

 -461m

-Early this morning, you have the opportunity to witness a remarkable underwater spectacle: the “Moalboal Sardine Run”.
-Head to the nearby beach, rent some snorkels (at your own expense), and wade out into the ocean where you can swim above the mesmerizing sight of massive schools of sardines moving together in synchronized patterns.
+Early this morning, you have the opportunity to witness a remarkable underwater spectacle: the ‘Moalboal Sardine Run’.
+Head to the nearby beach, rent some snorkels (at your own expense), and wade out into the ocean where you can swim above the mesmerising sight of massive schools of sardines moving together in synchronised patterns.
 Other marine creatures, including turtles, that inhabit the coast and coral reef can be seen as well.
 This is an optional but highly recommended experience before we begin cycling.
 Our last ride is a memorable one as we traverse Cebu Island from west to east.
 Some challenging climbs await as we cycle up the Cebu Central Cordillera, the island’s rocky spine.
 The views over the rolling hills of the farm-covered highlands are stunning, and we end the bike tour with a downhill blitz to the east coast.
-Here we load the bikes and jump into our support van to transfer 2-3 hours (depending on traffic) to Cebu City.
-We’ll break up the ride with lunch and, after arriving in the city and checking into the hotel, reconvene for a farewell dinner in the evening.
+Here, we have lunch, load the bikes and jump into our support van to transfer 2–3 hours (depending on traffic) to Cebu City.
+After arriving in the city and checking into the hotel, reconvene for a farewell dinner in the evening.

 Marco Polo Plaza Cebu